To the European Commission, the European Council, the European Parliament and national leaders

 Why is this important?

-For it to be a solid enough recovery package with teeth to tackle the health, economic and climate those crises, a true green deal would:
+For it to be a solid enough recovery package with teeth to tackle the health, economic and climate those crises, the EU Recovery plan must:

 In short, we call on our leaders to demonstrate unity and vision in this crisis by putting forward the biggest green investment programme the world has ever seen.
 They must resist the temptation to give in to quick ‘fixes’ and rescue an unsustainable economy - one that is socially unjust, polluting, heating our planet, depleting natural resources, and putting the health and wellbeing of its population at risk.